nyberry/nyberrysite/tools/labconverter.md

 Meanwhile, the UK and most of the rest of the world use millimoles per liter (mmol/L) - how many molecules of stuff are in it.

-It’s like measuring your coffee in ounces per cup, versus how many molecules of caffeine you’re ingesting.
-Same buzz, different number.

 And then there’s HbA1c.
-In the US, this is expressed as a percentage (of glycated hemoglobin), while in the UK it’s measured in mmol/mol.
+In the US, this is expressed as a percentage (of glycated hemoglobin), while in the UK it’s measured in millimoles per mole.

 If you’ve ever looked at a lab report from across the Atlantic and thought “That number looks way off”, this converter can help you bridge The Pond.